eclipse-sumo/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

 the (optional) parameter passed to the simulationStep call (which is 0 by default).

 !!! caution
-    A TraCI StepListener cannot be used in the case that one traci client controls several SUMO-instances.
+    A TraCI StepListener cannot be used in the case that one TraCI client controls several SUMO-instances.

 ## Controlling parallel simulations from the same TraCI script